 Overall, it is typical for residents to have at least one first author manuscript or publication, and this was my goal.
 Scholar’s Day provides a great opportunity to see this in action — I’m amazed by all the great work people have done.
 Even for those with no previous research experience, the great mentorship combined with the research course mean that you will have ample help here at UVA.
 Overall, opportunities are everywhere you look!

 Funding is provided to all residents, up to $1,500 over residency, for research project support or travel to meetings at which they have an abstract accepted for a poster or oral presentation.
 Some additional departmental research grants can be applied for (see below), and residents in specialized training tracks have additional research funding.
 Assistance is provided for finding coverage for their hospital commitments during the meeting to ensure they are able to attend.

-Every year the Department of Medicine provides funding in the form of Resident Research Grants (see examples of the types of work being done by residents at UVA).
+Every year the Department of Medicine provides funding in the form of Resident Research Grants (see select examples from prior years below).
 These are awarded to PGY-2s to support mentored resident research projects.
 This year there are 9 funded proposals on a variety of topics.
 Current residents can also find mentors by accessing our online list of over 190 projects and ideas submitted by DOM faculty from across the divisions.